codeunion/photo-gallery-cli/README.md

 ### [v0.3] Generate a full, valid HTML page

 Now that we can create an image tag successfully, it should not be too difficult to add some more HTML to the mix, making it a valid HTML page with tags like `<title>` and `<body>`.

-Extend the program so that it will print a full HTML page with the image nested inside of the `<body>` tag.
+Let's extend the program so that it will print a full HTML page with the image nested inside of the `<body>` tag.

 When we are finished, running this command